WDEL (AM): Early years

 WDEL was first licensed in July 1922.
 It was owned by the Wilmington Electrical Specialty Company, and was initially issued the sequentially assigned call sign WHAV.
 It made its debut broadcast on July 22 as one of the earliest broadcasting stations licensed in the United States, and the first in the state of Delaware.
 In 1926 the call sign were changed to WDEL.
 Founded by Willard S. Wilson, the station was originally a 250-watt station, but by the late 1940s, it had been granted an increase to its current power of 5,000 watts.

 WDEL was later owned by the Delmarva Broadcasting Company, a subsidiary of Steinman Enterprises, a family-owned newspaper, broadcasting and mining company, based in Lancaster, Pennsylvania.
 Delmarva owned WDEL for more than 80 years.

-During the "Golden Age of Radio," WDEL was an NBC Red Network affiliate, carrying its dramas, comedies, sports, news, game shows, soap operas and big band broadcasts.
+During the "Golden Age of Radio", WDEL was an affiliate of the NBC Red Network, carrying its dramas, comedies, sports, news, game shows, soap operas and big band broadcasts.
 For a time in the 1940s, WDEL was co-owned with another early AM station licensed to Wilmington, WILM.
 While WDEL carried NBC Red Network programs, WILM aired shows from the NBC Blue Network (later ABC) and the Mutual Broadcasting System.

 Adding TV and FM stations

-In 1949, WDEL signed on a TV station, Channel 7 WDEL-TV.
+In 1949, WDEL signed on a TV station, WDEL-TV (channel 7).
 Because WDEL had been a long-time NBC radio affiliate, WDEL-TV became an NBC-TV network affiliate.
 It also carried programming from the DuMont Television Network.
-But it was limited in power due to its proximity to two other Channel 7 stations in New York City and Washington, DC.
-It later moved to Channel 12.
-The Steinman Family sold Channel 12 in 1955 and it eventually became WHYY-TV, the PBS station for Philadelphia, but still licensed to Wilmington.
+But it was limited in power due to its proximity to two other channel 7 stations in New York City and Washington, DC.
+It later moved to channel 12.
+The Steinman family sold channel 12 in 1955; the allocation eventually became WHYY-TV, the PBS station for Philadelphia, but still licensed to Wilmington.

-In 1950, WDEL added an FM station, 93.7 WDEL-FM.
+In 1950, WDEL added an FM station, WDEL-FM 93.7.
 At first it simulcast the programming on the AM station.
 But by the late 1960s, it aired separate programming using the call sign WSTW.

 Moving from music to talk

 With the demise of old time network radio in the 1950s, WDEL adopted a full-service format, combining news, sports and middle of the road music.

 In the mid-1980s, WDEL was the first Wilmington radio station to provide traffic reports.
 WDEL's "TrafficWatch on the 9s" remains on the air today.

 In the mid-1990s, WDEL moved to a news/talk format, eliminating music.
 The station aired a local call-in and information show in the morning, plus various nationally syndicated programs during the day including Dr. Laura, Rush Limbaugh, Mitch Albom and Sean Hannity.

-In 2006, WDEL's main competitor, AM 1450 WILM, was bought by Clear Channel Communications (now iHeartMedia, Inc.).
-Because Limbaugh and Hannity were syndicated by Premiere Networks, an iHeart subsidiary, those shows moved over to WILM.
+In 2006, WDEL's main competitor, WILM, was bought by Clear Channel Communications.
+Because Limbaugh and Hannity were syndicated by Premiere Networks, a Clear Channel subsidiary, those shows moved over to WILM.
 As a result, WDEL adopted a weekday schedule of mostly "live and local" news and talk, only running syndicated programming in the evening and on weekends.